 Ending Employment – Overview

 If a student chooses to terminate employment before the end of the employment period, they must formally resign from the position by submitting a written letter of resignation to the supervisor.
-The student must contact the Student Employment Office if they wish to pursue a different job through FWS or CE.
-The student will not be able to begin a new position until the Student Employee Release form is received from their previous supervisor.
+The student must contact the Center for Career Services if they wish to pursue a different job through FWS or CE.
+The student will not be able to begin a new position until the Student Employee Position Release form is received from their previous supervisor.

 Involuntary– End of Employment Period